nlfiedler/tanuki/README.md

 ## Architecture

 Assets stored as-is in date/time formatted directory structure, metadata stored in a document-oriented database, an HTTP server backend, and a single-page application for a front-end.
-Backend written in JavaScript running on [Node.js](https://nodejs.org/), front-end written in Elm, database is [PouchDB](https://pouchdb.com).
+Backend written in JavaScript running on [Node.js](https://nodejs.org/), front-end written in [ReasonML](https://reasonml.github.io/en/), database is [PouchDB](https://pouchdb.com).

 ## Design